 A Part record is the main component of Inventory tracking and processing.
-There are three main setup forms for a Part; the Part Detail, Vendors, and Warehouses.
-There are also three additional optional setup forms; Alt Parts, Custom Fields and Documents.
+There are three main setup forms for a Part:

+- 1. Part Detail

+- 2. Vendors

+- 3. Warehouses.

+These are optional setup forms:

+- 1. Alt Parts: may be used to document alternate parts - 2.
+Custom Fields: used to entered additional information related to the Part - 3.
+Documents: used to attach existing documents or scan and attach documents to the Part record.
+Also, this tab is not available until part has been saved

 Once a new part is created and saved, some maintenance is required from time to time.

-- Updating default service and sales prices
+- Default service and sales prices

-- Updating purchase cost
+- Purchase cost

-- Updating Standard Cost as needed periodically
+- Standard Cost as needed periodically